-4. The Cleveland Browns have announced they’ll be starting their third quarterback of the season when Jason Campbell takes over for Brandon Weeden against the Kansas City Chiefs.
+4. The Cleveland Browns have announced they’ll be starting their third quarterback of the season when Jason Campbell takes over for Brandon Weeden when they take on the Kansas City Chiefs.
 It will be the second week in a row the Chiefs will prepare for a quarterback they have not seen much of after facing the Houston Texans’ Case Keenum last week and eeking out a one-point victory.
 Campbell is starting because "it really is about production and ultimately being consistent in that area," according to coach Rob Chudzinski.
 We’ll see if the sometimes inert Campbell can dodge a fierce Chiefs rush that generated five second-half sacks last week.

-5. Interesting one in Denver as the Broncos try to pick themselves up (after having a 17-game regular-season winning streak snapped) against the visiting Washington Redskins, who finally have built some offensive momentum in their shootout win over the Chicago Bears.
+5. Interesting one in Denver as the Broncos try to pick themselves up (after their first regular-season loss in 17 games) against the visiting Washington Redskins, who finally have built some offensive momentum in their shootout win over the Chicago Bears.
 Rhetorical question: If Bears backup quarterback Josh McCown came in cold and dropped four scoring drives on the Redskins, what will Peyton Manning do?
-Sure, he hasn’t been quite as machine-like the past few games, and he was a bit off against the Indianapolis Colts, but attacking a Redskins secondary that is already struggling and may or may not have Brandon Meriweather could ignite the fireworks.
+Sure, he hasn’t been quite as machine-like the past few games, and he was rather off against the Indianapolis Colts, but attacking a Redskins secondary that is already struggling and may or may not have Brandon Meriweather could restoke the fireworks.
 This game, naturally, will have a little extra juice for Redskins head coach Mike Shanahan, who spent 14 years in Denver and won a pair of Super Bowls there.
 It will be the first time he faces the Broncos since leaving the team.
 One more nugget: Out-of-nowhere tight ends Julius Thomas and Jordan Reed might end up being the featured receivers for Manning and Robert Griffin III, respectively.
 Reed (9-134-1 receiving in Week 7) was outstanding in his first start.

 10. And now for the rest of the rest of the Week 8 matchups in quick form … The fact that the Jacksonville Jaguars, "hosting" the San Francisco 49ers in London, are going with Chad Henne in this one only confirms what we’ve all suspected: The Blaine Gabbert era is, for the most part, over and done with.
 If the Jaguars score an offensive touchdown, it will be their first "at home" this season. … The Buffalo Bills travel to face the New Orleans Saints trying to reach .500 with a win and some magic happening with Thad Lewis, but the 5-1 Saints will be rested and ready. … A pair of 2-4 teams meet with the Pittsburgh Steelers heading to face the Oakland Raiders, who shockingly have taken three of the past four matchups head to head.
-This might be an old-time AFC-style shootout. … The Arizona Cardinals can get back to .500 with a win over the visiting Atlanta Falcons, and many eyes will be on the running backs.
+This might be an old AFC-style shootout like back in the day. … The Arizona Cardinals can get back to .500 with a win over the visiting Atlanta Falcons, and many eyes will be on the running backs.
 Andre Ellington might be the featured back for Arizona, and Steven Jackson could return for the Falcons for the first time since injuring his groin in Week 2.

-- - - - - -
+- - - - - - -